Illustration of a person holding swollen breasts

 • Rest.
 If possible, line up support to help you.
 It’s common to feel very fatigued, and you may need help caring for yourself and your baby during this time.

-The Lactation Network is the largest network of IBCLCS in the country, and exists to provide the support and guidance you need to alleviate your discomfort.
-Whether you need mastitis treatment, support for another medical condition, or help meeting your feeding goals, an IBCLC is a key part of your care.
-TLN can help you determine if your lactation consultations are covered by your medical insurance, so you can feel empowered to seek a qualified, empathetic partner in your healing journey.
+The Lactation Network is the largest network of IBCLCs in the country and exists to provide the support and guidance you need to alleviate your discomfort.
+Whether you need mastitis treatment, support for another medical condition while breastfeeding, or help meeting your feeding goals, an IBCLC is a key part of your care team.
+TLN can help you determine if your lactation consultations are covered by your medical insurance, so you can feel empowered to seek a qualified, empathetic partner and lactation expert in your healing journey.
 All you need to do is reach out to schedule your first consultation.

 *Illustrations by Jesse Zhang